Shamoon: Design

 Shamoon was designed to erase and overwrite hard drive data with a corrupted image and report the addresses of infected computers back to the computer inside the company's network.
 The malware had a logic bomb which triggered the master boot record and data wiping payload at 11:08 am local time on Wednesday, August 15.
 The attack occurred during the month of Ramadan in 2012.
 It would appear that the attack was timed to occur after most staff had gone on holiday reducing the chance of discovery before maximum damage could be caused, hampering recovery.

 The virus consisted of three components, the Dropper, the Wiper and the Reporter.
 The Dropper, the source of the infection, creates a service with the name 'NtsSrv' that enables it to remain persistent on the infected computer.
 The Dropper was built in 32-bit and 64-bit versions.
 If the 32-bit dropper detects a 64-bit architecture, it drops the 64-bit version.
 This component drops the Wiper and the Reporter onto the infected computer and executes itself.
 It spreads across a local network by copying itself to network shares and on to other computers.

 The Wiper component utilizes an Eldos-produced driver known as RawDisk to achieve direct user-mode access to a hard drive without using Windows APIs.
 It identifies the locations of all files on the infected computers and erases them.
 It sends information about the files destroyed to the attacker and then overwrites the erased files with corrupted data so they cannot be recovered.
 The component used portions of an image.
 In the 2012 attack it used an image of a burning U.S. flag; in the 2016 attack it used a photo of the body of Alan Kurdi.

 Before the attack

 The malware was unique, used to target the Saudi government by causing destruction to the state-owned national oil company Saudi Aramco.
-The attackers posted a pastie on Pastebin hours prior to the wiper logic bomb occurring, citing oppression and the Al-Saud regime as a reason behind the attack.
+The attackers posted a pastie on Pastebin hours prior to the wiper logic bomb occurring, citing "oppression" and the Saudi government as a reason behind the attack.
 According to Chris Kubecka, a security advisor to Saudi Aramco after the attack and group leader of security for Aramco Overseas, the attack was well-staged.
 It was initiated by a phishing email attack that an unnamed Saudi Aramco Information Technology employee opened, giving the group entry into the company's network around mid-2012.

 Kubecka described in a Black Hat USA talk that Saudi Aramco placed the majority of their security budget on the ICS control network, leaving the business network at risk for a major incident.